 Some bikes come with adjustable limiters so that the parent can increase speed gradually as the riders riding skills and experience increase.

-I’m not telling you this because I advise you to do so but so that you’ll understand why there are such significant variations in the top speed of the presumably identically sized smaller bikes.
-It is, in most cases, not due to huge variations in actual engine performance.
+I’m not telling you this because I advise you to do so, but so that you’ll understand why there are such significant variations in the top speed of the presumably identically sized smaller bikes.
+In most cases, it is not due to any significant differences in engine power output.

-For older beginners, Can-Am includes a learning key that holds a code that electronically limits the bike’s speed.
+For older beginners, Can-Am includes a learning key with a code that electronically limits the bike’s speed.
 This is a great safety feature I hope more manufacturers will offer in future models.

-When you install tracks on the quad, you give up a lot of the speed at the same time.
-As a general rule of thumb, you may expect the top speed to drop by about 50% due to the sprockets’ different output ratio.
+When you install tracks on the quad, you simultaneously give up a lot of the speed.
+As a general rule of thumb, you may expect the top speed to drop by about 50% due to the sprockets’ different output ratios.

 Because of this, the internals of your bike needs to move twice as fast to maintain the same speed when running in the same gear and with the same RPMs.

-It’s wise to keep this in mind when you’re chasing top speed with your new tracks.
-It put a lot of strain on your gearbox, diffs, and CV-joints.
+It’s wise to remember this when you’re chasing top speed with your new tracks.
+It puts a lot of strain on your gearbox, diffs, and CV joints.

 If you, despite the warnings, still wish to increase your bike’s top speed, there are several ways you can go about it.
 Disclaimer!
 All modifications are done at your own risk!
 I do not recommend any of them.

-Bigger tires have a larger circumstance, which means the tire travels farther pr. revolution.
+Bigger tires have a bigger circumstance, which means the tire travels farther each revolution.
 This will effectively increase the top speed of your bike.

-Remember that you also need to install a clutch kit if you increase tire diameter by more than a couple of inches.
-If you don’t, you will lose a lot of power and may face belt slipping issues and burning belts.
+Remember to install a clutch kit if you increase tire diameter by over a couple of inches.
+If you don’t, you will lose much power and may face belt slipping issues and burning belts.

-If your bike has a gearbox with sprockets and chains, you can change one of the sprockets to increase your top speed.
-However, this is actually most commonly done to reduce top speed and simultaneously improve acceleration by installing a smaller sprocket.
+If your ATV has a gearbox with sprockets and chains, you can change one of the sprockets to increase your top speed.
+However, this is most commonly done to reduce maximum speed while improving acceleration by installing a smaller sprocket.

 By installing a racing clutch, you can choose one that uses different dimensions of clutch sheaves, altering the bike’s top speed according to your needs.

 This one is quite obvious, but removing it will improve your top speed if your bike has any speed limiter installed.
-Be aware you may be voiding your warranty and breaking a few laws if you decide to go this route.
+Be aware you may void your warranty and break a few laws if you decide to go this route.

-Mechanical speed limiters are the easiest to remove as they usually require you to slightly disassemble and remove the part that is limiting your throttle.
+Mechanical speed limiters are the easiest to remove as it usually only require removing the component limiting your throttle response.

-However, if your bike has an electronic speed limiter, you may need reprogramming of the bike to disable the limiter.
+However, if your bike has an electronic speed limiter, you may need reprogramming of the ATV to turn off the limiter.
 Some dealers do this for you; others don’t.

-For my Polaris Sportsman XP 1000, there wasn’t any software available to remove its top speed limiter of 60km/h (37,3 mph).
+For my Polaris Sportsman XP 1000, no software was available to remove its top speed limiter of 60km/h (37,3 mph).
 This particular bike is sold as a tractor required by law (Norway) not to go any faster than this.

 People into quad racing tweak gearing ratio to find the optimal setup for each track they are racing.